yosrym93/kwikker-backend/docs/source/kweeks.rst

-Timelines and Trends
+Kweeks
 ====================

 Routes
 -------------------------------------
-The routes module contains the API endpoints of the timelines and trends.
+The routes module contains the API endpoints of the kweeks.

 .. automodule:: kweeks.routes